 Theft is among the most common criminal offenses in Philadelphia courts.
 Receipt of Stolen Property is at the top of the list of theft related crimes.
-Receipt of Stolen Property is a serious offense and requires an experienced Criminal Defense Attorney.
+Receipt of Stolen Property is a serious offense, and as such requires an experienced Criminal Defense Attorney.

 A person is guilty of receipt of stolen property under Section 3925 of the Pennsylvania Criminal Code if:

 He intentionally receives, retains, or disposes of movable property of another knowing that it has been stolen, or believing that it has probably been stolen, unless the property is received, retained, or disposed with intent to restore it to the owner.

 Therefore, knowledge is a key component of receipt of stolen property.
 You have to have known or believed that the property was stolen to be found guilty.
 This means that if you had no reason to think that the property was stolen, and had no knowledge to that effect, the prosecution will not be able to make a successful case against you.

 Furthermore, if you accept the stolen property for the purpose of returning it to the owner, you should be found innocent of the crime.

 Misdemeanor or Felony?

 Receiving stolen property is graded as either a Misdemeanor or a felony, depending on the value of what was taken.